 - An Ethernet cable connects the QuadraTouch Pro control box to the dryer.
 50', 100', 150' or 200' lengths available

-- Smaller perforated hole sizes in the cooling screens are available for canola or other very small grains.
+- Smaller perforated hole sizes in the cooling screens are available and recommended for canola and other small grains.
 Standard cooling screens are good for corn and soybeans

 - An auger suspended on hangar bearings is the standard unload conveyor for 16’ and 24’ dryers, a drag-chain conveyor is optional.
 The drag-chain conveyor is standard on 32’ mixed flow dryers.
 One motor drives both the drag-chain conveyor and metering rolls and the entire system speeds up or slows down based on grain moisture, which is very gentle on the grain